 The Centers for Disease Control and Prevention (CDC) is investigating a multistate outbreak of hepatitis A that has sickened at least 119 people linked to smoothies sold by Tropical Smoothies Café restaurants.

 Free Confidential Lawsuit Evaluation: If you or a loved one was injured, you should contact our law firm immediately.
-You may be entitled to compensation by filing a suit and our lawyers can help.
+You may be entitled to compensation by filing a lawsuit and our lawyers can help.

 What’s the Problem?

 September 20, 2016 – According to the CDC, the investigation began early last month when the Virginia Department of Health identified an outbreak of hepatitis A potentially associated with smoothies from Tropical Smoothie Café restaurants in that state.
 To date, at least 119 people with the disease have been reported in 8 states:

 - North Carolina (1)

 - Wisconsin (1)

 At least 47 people have been hospitalized as a result of their illness.
 To date, no deaths have been reported in connection with the outbreak.

 Epidemiologic and traceback evidence indicate that frozen strawberries imported from Egypt are the likely culprit behind the hep A outbreak.
 On August 8, Tropical Smoothie Café removed the strawberries from their restaurants and switched to another supplier.